mustafachyi/NordVPN-WireGuard-Config-Generator/README.md

 2. Run the tool and follow the prompts.

 ### Node.js
-1. Install Node.js, clone the repo, and install dependencies (`npm install`).
+1. Install Node.js, clone the repo, and install dependencies `npm install`.
-2. Run the tool (`npm start`) and follow the prompts.
+2. Run the tool `npm start` and follow the prompts.

 ### Ruby
-1. Install Ruby, clone the repo, and install dependencies.
+1. Install Ruby, clone the repo, and install dependencies `bundle install`.
-2. Run the script and follow the prompts.
+2. Run the script `ruby main.rb` and follow the prompts.

 ### Web
 1. Visit [nord-configs-crafter](https://wg-nord.pages.dev/) or the remake at [nord-configs](https://nord-configs.onrender.com/).